 usually mercury, neon, or ultraviolet, is used in light bulbs to attract bugs (black light)

 Grids Or Screens Of Wire:

 There are usually two wire meshes around the light bulb that are wired up to kill insects.

 A device that changes the voltage from 120 volts (V) on the power line to 2,000 V or more.

 At the bottom of a bug zapper is a tray for collecting dead bugs.
 Many bug zappers made in the last few decades, like the Thanos Bug Zapper, have this tray.
 The dead bugs are in the tray that holds them.
 Every 3 to 7 days, you can empty this tray.

-- Bug zapper use blue-violet light to attract mosquitoes, gnats, aedes mosquitoes,moths,flies, and other most insects.
-Once mosquitoes fly in, they will...
+- Bug zapper use blue-violet light to attract mosquitoes, gnats, aedes mosquitoes,moths, and other most insects.
+Once mosquitoes fly in, they will be...

-- The mosquito zapper is EPA registered, safe for your family and pet.
-It is made of ABS plastic, has a safety grid to keep children and animals out of...
+- Mosquito zapper outdoor is EPA registered, safe for your family and pet.
+It is made of ABS plastic, has a safety grid to keep children and animals out...

 - Wider defense range Up to 1,500 sq. ft and can be used at home, patio, lawn, garden, or even while camping.Works better at night and in darker...